 The Roles: Billy Crystal is Miracle Max and Carol Kane is Valerie.
 Both are gray-haired, wrinkled, and a little nutty - despite their very specific skills.

 The Performance: Buried under old-age make-up, Crystal and Kane improvised a lot of their lines, including the oft-quoted, "Have fun storming the castle!"
 Aside from their scene being naturally funny, this is a case in which the comedic voices of two different actors blend together perfectly.
 They suggest a long-lasting relationship between Max and Valerie that has seen ups and downs.
-The way they feed off one another offers a master class in how to build comedy.
+The way they feed off one another offers a master class in how to build comedy.1,734260Great performance?

 The Scene: Frankenstein's Monster (Peter Boyle) is let loose from the laboratory.
 While wandering around the countryside, he encounters a blind man who offers him kindness.